Skip to content

 Lesser_white-fronted_goose__22

-The lesser white-fronted goose is a species of goose that is closely related to the larger white-fronted goose.
+The lesser white-fronted goose is a species closely related to the more giant white-fronted goose.

-This species of goose breeds in the northernmost regions of the Palearctic, which is a biogeographic region that encompasses much of Europe, northern parts of Asia, and parts of North Africa.
+This goose species breeds in the Palearctic’s northernmost regions, a biogeographic region that encompasses much of Europe, northern parts of Asia, and parts of North Africa.

 Despite its presence across the Palearctic, the lesser white-fronted goose is a scarce breeder in Europe.